Matt Prater: 2014

-On October 7, 2014, the Detroit Lions signed him to a one-year deal.
+On October 7, 2014, the Lions signed him to a one-year deal.
 Prater was Detroit's third kicker in only a little over a month after Nate Freese and Alex Henery had struggles in the kicking game.
-In Prater's debut as a Lion, he only made one of three attempts on a rather windy day at TCF Bank Stadium, but the Lions still got the win over the Minnesota Vikings.
-Two weeks later, Prater missed a game-winning 43 yard field goal against the Atlanta Falcons in London, but due to a delay of game penalty on Detroit, was allowed to re-kick from 48 yards out from which he converted, winning the game for the Lions.
+In Prater's debut as a Lion, he only made one of three attempts on a rather windy day at TCF Bank Stadium, but the Lions still got the win over the Vikings.
+Two weeks later, Prater missed a game-winning 43 yard field goal against the Falcons in London, but due to a delay of game penalty on Detroit, was allowed to re-kick from 48 yards out from which he converted, winning the game for the Lions.
 He finished the year converting 21 field goals on 26 attempts.

 2015

 On March 6, 2015, the Lions re-signed Prater to a three-year, $9 million contract extension.
-In Week 6 against the Chicago Bears, Prater kicked a 37-yard field goal in overtime to win the game, 37–34.
+In a game against the Chicago Bears, Prater kicked a 37-yard field goal in overtime to win the game, 37–34.
 In a game against the Chicago Bears on January 3, 2016, Prater made a 59-yard field goal, which set a Detroit Lions franchise record for the longest field goal.
 Overall, on the 2015 season, he finished with converting 36-of-39 extra point attempts and 22-of-24 field goal attempts.

 2016

-Prater was named NFC Special Teams Player of the Week for Week 9 when he converted three field goal attempts, including a 58-yard attempt with 0:02 left to send the game into overtime, where the Lions would beat the Minnesota Vikings.
-Prater was also named NFC Special Teams Player of the Week for Week 12 when he converted the game tying and game winning attempts to beat the Minnesota Vikings in the final two minutes.
+Prater was named National Football Conference (NFC) Special Teams Player of the Week for Week 9 when he converted three field goal attempts, including a 58-yard attempt with 0:02 left to send the game into overtime, where the Lions would beat the Vikings.
+Prater was also named NFC Special Teams Player of the Week for Week 12 when he converted the game tying and game winning attempts to beat the Vikings in the final two minutes.
 To cap off his performances, Prater won NFC Special Teams Player of the Month going 8-for-8 on field goals with two over 50 yards.
 He once again earned Special Teams Player of the Week for Week 13 when he made five field goals, including a 52-yarder, in a 28–13 win over the Saints.
-Prater was named to his second Pro Bowl as an alternate for Atlanta Falcons kicker Matt Bryant after the 2016 season.
+Prater was named to his second Pro Bowl as an alternate for Falcons kicker Matt Bryant after the 2016 season.
 He finished the 2016 season converting 31-of-33 extra point attempts to go along with 31-of-36 field goal attempts.